Education Leadership (Ed.D); Superintendent Certification

 Communication style and effectiveness of organizational leaders greatly impacts the success of individual education organizations.
 Knowledge of the pervasive impact of the computer, Internet, intranet, and other communication modalities will be integrated with time-honored communication principles to enable students to maximize their effectiveness in dynamic educational environments.
 In addition to community and internal organizational communication, students will focus on leading meetings, presentation skills, and dealing with criticism and conflict.
 Prerequisite: Admission to the doctoral program.

 Effective public relations skills are essential to much of the success in private and public spheres.
 Public relations efforts address how we wish to present ourselves to others and how to deal with the perceptions of who others believe we are.
-The field of public relations takes the threories of human interaction and applies these theories for real-life results.
-This course will help prepare sutdents to conduct public relations suitable for a variety of educational organizations, including fundraising, bond issues, and other larger community efforts.
-There are many tools useful to effective public relations.
-Prerequisite: Admission to the doctoral program.
+A successful public relations program helps build and maintain positive relationships through an open exchange of information between and among internal and external stakeholders of an organization.
+This course will help prepare students to engage in successful marketing and public relations to promote a variety of efforts, including fundraising, bond issues, and other priority efforts in the public administration arena.

 EDLD 624.
 Applied Instructional Technologies.
 3 Hours.

-This course provides students with an overview of current topics, trends and issues affecting technology and technological needs in the PK-12 environment.
-Special attention will be placed on current technology related trends, such as the application of Bring Your Own Device Policies (BYOD) and flipped classroom techniques.
+This course provides students with an overview of current topics, trends and issues affecting technology and technological needs in education (PK-12 and higher education).
+Special attention will be placed on current technology related trends and issues that affect leaders in education.
 Prerequisite: Admission to the doctoral program.